aleem-ahmed/article-notes/article-notes/Article Notes #1 - From Prediction Markets to Info Finance.md

 Vitalik believes that predicting elections is just the start for platforms like Polymarket.
 Info-finance solves trust problems.
 Sources of information are often biased so having a platform for betting on outcomes provides an incentivized way of getting more accurate polling.

 "The broader concept is that you can use finance as a way to align incentives in order to provide viewers with valuable information."

+TODO: Discuss the difference between prediciton marekt vs decision market
+TODO: Discuss what the value of decisions markets could bring and review the examples he provides.
+TODO: Discuss how decision markets can be used for DAOs and AIs